Kingsford to Centennial Park walking & cycling

 This new drainage will help protect properties, as well as the road network, from stormwater and flooding.

-The new stormwater infrastructure is along Doncaster Avenue, Day Avenue and Houston Road.
+The new stormwater infrastructure is along Doncaster Avenue and Day Avenue.

 You can view the revised July 2022 design plans (PDF, 5.15Mb) and the initial 2021 design plans (PDF, 5.68Mb).